-Our Department is helping to define the leading edge of such progress, particularly regarding psychiatric problems associated with medical illness.
-This tradition of medical psychiatry permeates the Department's evolution, from a hospital-based service within the Department of Medicine to a strong academic clinical department spanning Brigham and Women's Hospital (BWH) and Brigham and Women's Faulkner Hospital (BWFH).
+Our department is helping to define the leading edge of such progress, with a medical approach to psychiatry, including psychiatric problems associated with medical illness.
+This tradition of medical psychiatry permeates the department's evolution, from a hospital-based service within the Department of Medicine to a leading academic clinical department.

 Our department is an integral part of the Neurosciences Center, spanning the departments of psychiatry, neurology, neurosurgery, neuroradiology, and (neuro)pathology; and integrating clinical, research and educational activities at the interface of these fields.
 The Center has a particular focus on the scientific development of translational, mechanistic diagnostic biomarkers and targeted therapeutics, leading to personalized brain-mind medicine.
 Patients and families benefit from streamlined access to leading clinical experts and new treatments at the interface of these fields, while the next generation of clinical neuroscientific leaders is trained in a stimulating, collegial academic medical environment that transcends traditional boundaries.